 Discourage digging and scratching

-It’s not always possible, but elevating furniture can be a great way to discourage dogs from chewing on it.
+It’s not always possible, but elevating furniture can be a great way to discourage dogs from chewing on it and to dog proof furniture.
 Not only does this make it more difficult for them to reach, but it also makes the furniture less attractive as a target.
 If you can’t elevate the furniture, look for other ways to make it less attractive.
 Consider adding a rough texture or covering the area with double-sided tape.

 Block off areas with gates

 Also consider adding a few baby gates in the house to prevent your pup from getting into off-limits areas.
-This way, you can keep them away from specific furniture items.
+This way, you can keep them away from specific furniture items and you will dog proof furniture.
 Moreover you could allow them to roam freely in other parts of the house.
 Make sure the gate is tall enough so they won’t jump over it.
 And make sure to close it securely each time after use.

 Additionally, if your pup is particularly energetic, you may also want to consider adding dog-proofing features.
 For example try railings or fences around furniture so they can’t reach it.